CalTsai77/Dodgers-Website/README.md

 # DodgersWebsite

 ## Purpose and Description
-- Creation of a simple one-page WordPress CMS site using the "Twenty Twenty-One" theme (modified to fit an L.A.
-Dodger-centered theme)
+- Creation of a one-page WordPress CMS site using a built-in "Twenty Twenty-One" theme (modified to fit an L.A.
+Dodger-focused theme)
-- Displays a list facts regarding the Dodgers' 2020 World Series Championship and a grid of 6 baseball cards that convey basic hitting statistics for current Dodger players
+- Displays facts about the Dodgers' 2020 World Series Championship and a series of 6 baseball cards that convey basic hitting statistics and information for current Dodger players

 ## Frameworks and Technologies
 - Utilizes the MAMP ("Mac OS X, Apache, MySQL, and PHP") development environment for local testing